Many Christians don’t know just how good they’ve got it.

-You may know that you are blessed in your new life, but you may not know that 100 percent of your blessings come as the result of being one with Christ.
-Let us consider some of these blessings, starting with salvation.
+One with the Lord, you are blessed indeed.
+In fact, 100 percent of your blessings come as the result of being in union with Christ.
+Let us consider some of these blessings:

-You are not saved because you said the magic words of a sinner’s prayer.
-You are saved because you are one with the Lord and his saving life is your life.
-Paul said he endured all things so others may “obtain the salvation that is in Christ Jesus” (2 Timothy 2:10).
+You are not saved because you said the magic words of a sinner’s prayer; you are saved because you are one with the Lord and his life is your life.
+Paul said he endured all things so others may “obtain the salvation that is in Christ Jesus” (2 Tim.
+2:10).

 Not us.
 We are as secure as the Savior himself.
 We fear no condemnation because there is no condemnation to those who are in Christ Jesus (Rom 8:1).